 How does crowdfunding provide this advantage?

 - It provides a valuable opportunity to not only learn the audience and demand, but also who constitutes the audience.
-Critical details like gender, geography, interests, and age range will not only educate on who to sell your product/service to, but also if they will even spend their money on it.
+Critical details like gender, geography, interests, and age range will educate on who to sell your product/service to.
+You’ll also find out whether or not they’ll even spend their money on it.

-- Once the audience is identified you can then build that audience and position your product/service for success both within the category and in front of your future customers (product adoption curve concept) through storytelling, i.e. advertising.
+- Once the audience is identified you can then grow it and position your product/service for success within the category and in front of your future customers (product adoption curve concept) through storytelling, i.e. advertising.

-- Launching the business through a crowdfunding platform (Kickstarter, Indiegogo, StartEngine) to take pre-orders or offer equity generates the needed capital upfront, minimizing the financial risk taken by an entrepreneur, and that revenue can then be put to work for manufacturing a product, paying for a needed facility, business operating expenses, etc. Those audience members who back the campaign would then receive the product, equity or ownership in the company, or whichever type of reward the entrepreneur chooses to deliver to the backers for their support.
+- Launching a business through a crowdfunding platform (Kickstarter, Indiegogo, StartEngine) generates the needed capital up front, minimizing the entrepreneur’s financial risk.
+That revenue can then be put towards manufacturing, paying for a needed facility, business operating expenses, etc. People who back the campaign would then receive the product, equity, or ownership in the company.

-- Crowdfunding centralizes everything the entrepreneur needs to get the business off the ground into one central location, allowing faster and better use of their time.
+- Crowdfunding centralizes everything the entrepreneur needs to get the business off the ground into one central location.
+This allows faster and better use of their time.
 This consolidation also makes it remarkably simple for the interested party to back the campaign from their mobile device.

 - Achieving the campaign funding goal provides not only the needed capital, it also proves the beforementioned demand, audience, or market.
 This proof benefits your new business in two critical ways.